-1. Nothing appears on the screen after pressing the Setup button on the transceiver.

-This usually indicates one of two things; either the wrong Comm port is selected or a null modem RS-232 cable is being used.
-Follow the steps below to change the Comm ports.

-- 1. Click on the Disconnect button. - 2.
+- 1. Nothing appears on the screen after shorting Pin 2 on the transceiver to ground. - This usually indicates one of two things; either the wrong COM port is selected or a null modem RS-232 cable is being used.
+Follow the steps below to change the COM ports. - 1.
+Click on the Disconnect button. - 2.
 Select Properties from the File menu. - 3.
-Click on the Connect To tab and verify that the correct Comm port is selected. - 4.
+Click on the Connect To tab and verify that the correct Com port is selected. - 4.
 Click on the OK button to close the Properties dialog box. - 5.
 Click on the Call button. - 6.
 Return the transceiver to Setup mode.
 The Setup menu screen should appear.

-2. Gibberish appears on the screen after pressing the Setup button.
+2. Gibberish appears on the screen after shorting Pin 2 to ground.

 This usually indicates a Baud Rate problem.
 Follow the steps below to change the Baud Rate.
-The problem may also be that the transceiver under test is a TTL version and NOT RS-232.
-Gibberish BEFORE the Setup button is pressed indicates Diagnostics is enabled in a Master.
+Gibberish BEFORE the Setup button is pressed indicates Diagnostics is enabled and HyperTerminal is connected to the Diagnostics pins.

-- Click on the Disconnect button.

-- 2. Select Properties from the File menu.

-- 3. Click on the Configure button.

-- 4. Change the Baud Rate to 19200 and click on the OK button.

-- 5. Click on the OK button to close the Properties dialog box.

-- 6. Click on the Call button.

-- 7. Return the transceiver to Setup mode.
-The Setup menu screen should appear.

-3. The Setup menu appears on the screen, but nothing happens when keys on the keyboard are pressed.
+- 1. Click on the Disconnect button. - 2.
+Select Properties from the File menu. - 3.
+Click on the Configure button. - 4.
+Change the Baud Rate to 19200 and click on the OK button. - 5.
+Click on the OK button to close the Properties dialog box. - 6.
+Click on the Call button. - 7.
+Return the transceiver to Setup mode.
+The Setup menu screen should appear. - 3.
+The Setup menu appears on the screen, but nothing happens when keys on the keyboard are pressed.

-This usually indicates a three-wire connection, Rx, Tx & Gnd.
+This usually indicates flow control is turned on in a three-wire connection (Rx, Tx & Gnd).
 Follow the steps below if the connection uses a three-wire connection.